Varad-13/codey/README.md

 # Codey

 Codey is a Python package providing AI tooling that enables developers to integrate advanced AI functionalities into their applications easily.
+More at https://codey.dev-genio.com/

 ## Key Features
 - **AI Power**: Leverage artificial intelligence to enhance your applications.